Tinf Alternatives

 a compile-time, header-only, dimensional analysis and unit conversion library built on c++14 with no dependencies.

-An easy to use single header library for fast decompression of Gz archives written in modern C++ (compression is not implemented yet)
+An easy to use single header library for fast decompression of Gz archives written in modern C++.
+Compression is in experimental state and doesn't have good compression ratios

 SaaSHub - Software Alternatives and Reviews.
 SaaSHub helps you find the best software and product alternatives